 While CBD has become increasingly embraced across the world, not every country has embraced it with open arms like the United States chose to do.
-What’s more, rules of what’s a permissible percentage of THC and the intended use of the CBD vary from Italy to Spain and beyond.
+What’s more, rules of what’s a permissible percentage of THC and the intended use of the CBD vary from Italy to France to Spain and beyond.

 What should be obvious is that the legality of CBD in various nations is a complex topic due to the constantly shifting policies when borders are crossed.
 In some places, CBD products are completely legal, while in others there are specific restrictions on THC levels.
 Some countries and nations have completely banned CBD with serious consequences.